mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 #
 # The placeholder queries shown below should work out-of-the-box with the CEEMS
 # exporter when the recording rules to Prometheus have been configured
 # using `ceems_tool`.
+Moreover the placeholders are the default values for different
+# metrics.
 If operators deploy more exporters of their own, queries
 # must be modified accordingly.
 #
 # Average CPU utilization
 #
-# Example of a valid query:
+# Default value:
 #
 # global:
 #   avg_over_time(avg by (uuid) (uuid:ceems_cpu_usage:ratio_irate{uuid=~"{{.UUIDs}}"} >= 0 < inf)[{{.Range}}:])